MatthewJA/Graphical-Equation-Manipulator/README.md

 - Equation rendering

 Completed so far:
+- Adding pre-defined equations to the screen
+- Solving equations for some variable
 - Dragging equations around
 - Virtually all the required HTML and CSS
 - Skeleton code